 What Is A Spark Plug?

 For instance, we have petrol, which is highly flammable, and also air, which could cause an explosion when mixed.
-The spark plug is like lighting a fire to the compressed gas.
+The spark plug is like lighting a fire in the compressed gas.
 There are two types of spark plugs: regular replacements and performance ones.

 Functions of a Spark Plug